danielrzhang/currencyXchanger/README.md

     `cd currencyXchanger`

-3. Paste your own the API key in the `api-key.js` file from [ExchangeRate API](https://www.exchangerate-api.com/).
+3. Paste your own the API key into the `api-key.js` file from [ExchangeRate API](https://www.exchangerate-api.com/).

 4. Deploy the app to your preferred hosting platform, or use GitHub Pages for quick deployment.